 The various holidays – like Easter, Christmas,

-Valentine's Day, and Halloween –
+Valentine's Day, and Halloween, as well as birthdays –

 have traditionally been important times in the life of many families.
 These

 occasions are great opportunities for sharing the principles behind our